hamietp/mortgage-calculator/README.md

 - When in Desktop mode, the `hr` tag below "Your Results" may get disaligned with the left panel `hr` when screen width < 1267px.
 - Although its a `form`, the `submit` is not happening by default when pressing `enter`.
 I made it happen by adding an `eventListener` to the `form` tag.

+### Possible Improvements
+- `Down Payment %` input could be also an input field for calculation.
+Currently, it is only possible to input the value on Down Payment as a fixed amount($), and not using the percentage field as an input.

 ## Installation

 Clone this repo and npm install.